 Stage 4: It is considered distant, metastatic cancer, meaning it has spread to other

 Breast cancer is usually diagnosed by routine screening when the woman approaches a doctor with the symptoms.
 Some common diagnostic tests and procedures used to detect breast cancer are:

-Mammogram: This procedure uses low dose x-rays to detect changes in breast tissue.
+Mammogram: This procedure uses low-dose X-rays to detect changes in breast tissue.
 If an abnormality is detected, the doctor may opt for additional tests.
-After the procedure, the radiologist reviews the x-rays and additional pictures may need to be taken.
-Since mammogram is a simple, out-patient procedure, the person will be able to go home immediately following the test.
+After the procedure, the radiologist reviews the X-rays and additional pictures may need to be taken.
+Since a mammogram is a simple, outpatient procedure, the person will be able to go home immediately following the test.

 Ultrasound: An ultrasound creates a picture of the breast tissue using sound waves, and can help distinguish between a cancerous mass and a fluid-filled cyst, which is not